How to Learn Scuba Diving – A Beginner’s Guide and Introduction

 The three most-recognized scuba diving schools around the world include the Professional Association of Diving Instructors (PADI), the Scuba Schools International (SSI), and the British Sub-Aqua Club (BSAC).

-Regardless of which school you enroll in, they will all teach you the implications of water pressure as you dive deeper, how to breathe underwater, how dangerous it is to hold your breath, how to safely ascend, and the importance of decompression stops.
+Regardless of which school you enroll in, they will all teach you the implications of water pressure as you dive deeper, how to breathe underwater, how dangerous it is to hold your breath, how to safely ascend and descend, and the importance of decompression stops.

 As you can see, the main concept behind these courses is safe scuba diving practices.